BillHertzing/ATAP.Utilities/README.md

 If you are viewing this ReadMe.md in GitHub, [here is this same ReadMe on the documentation site]()

-These are a treasure of Projects/Assemblies (at least I hope they will be eventually) for tools, algorithms and concepts, and data structures to make programming life easier.
+ATAP - All Things Are Possible.

+ATAP Technology and ATAP Consulting are the company and domain I used at the end of my carrier in technology.
+ATAP is the name of one of my two main repositories, and this repository contains much of the code I developed to use in my consulting practice.

+My goal is to organize this knowledge, and get it into a database.
+My other repository is a program that uses these utilities and code units to interactively use and update the knowledge.

+I hope that many many others will eventually contribute their knowledge to this digital pool.

-* These libraries are the computational and building core of of ATAP's ACE project and the Blazor-related demos.
+* These libraries are the computational and building core of ATAP's ACE project and the Blazor-related demos.

-* This repository includes enhancements to Visual Studio, in the form of MSBuild tooling, including MSBuild Tasks, Targets, and Properties, along with PowerShell Scripts and Modules.
+* This repository includes enhancements to IDEs like Visual Studio, Visual Studio Code and Rider in the form of MSBuild tooling, including MSBuild Tasks, Targets, and Properties, along with PowerShell Scripts and Modules.

+* The code is [going to be] built using a CI/CD pipeline.
+Pipeline components include provisioning the hardware to run tests, packaging, deployments to test and pre-production, then support for production deployments to either Web Service or Server package.

+* The utilities cover computing from the hardware up, including detailed hardware concepts, the software concepts, and organizations of computing processes.
+Databases, Net Generic Hosts, OS services and microservices, Web servers, are all [going to be] included

+* The documentation [is going to] covers many concepts and best practices in system design and development.
+The documentation is integrated into the same database as the code, and hardware/process descriptions.

 * The ReadMe and User Manual for the projects, along with QuickStarts, Guides and Tutorials.